 The embryo was created for in vitro fertilization by another, anonymous couple and it was left in storage so that they could be used by someone unable or unwilling to conceive a child naturally.

 Gibsons came to know about embryo adoption from Tina’s father.
 As they were planning to take a week-long vacation, Benjamin and Tina went to her parent’s house to drop their dog.
-That’s when Tina’s father told her about the embryo adoption, which
+That’s when Tina’s father told her about the embryo adoption, which was completely new to her.

 “I saw something on the news today.
 It’s called embryo adoption, and they would implant an embryo in you, and you could carry a baby.”